Evidence for Evolution

-Gradualism is a theory of evolution that assumes evolution occurs at a steady, slow divergence of lineages at an even pace; sudden bursts of evolution are not a real record of evolution, but an illusion of the fossil record due to the abscene of fossils.
+Gradualism is a theory of evolution that assumes evolution occurs at a steady, slow divergence of lineages at an even pace; sudden bursts of evolution are not a real record of evolution, but an illusion of the fossil record due to the absence of fossils.

 Punctuated equilibrium states that apparent bursts of evolution are real.
-Species remain stable for a period of time, but change quickly into a new species in response to an environmental change.
+Species remain stable for a period of time but change quickly into a new species in response to an environmental change.
 This theory accepts the existence of transitional forms, but they were so brief that they were not preserved.

 What is an index fossil?

-An index fossil is any plant or animal preseved in the rock record of the Earth that is characteristic to a particular span of geologic time or a particular environment.
+An index fossil is any plant or animal preserved in the rock record of the Earth that is characteristic to a particular span of geologic time or a particular environment.
 Index fossils are the basis for defining boundaries in the geologic time scale and for the correlation of strata.

 Trilobite fossils are found worldwide, with many thousands of known species existing.
-As they evolved rapidly, trilobites server as excellent index fossils, enabling geologists to date the age of rocks in which they are found.
+As they evolved rapidly, trilobites served as excellent index fossils, enabling geologists to date the age of rocks in which they are found.